 Before accepting his commission, Warren volunteered to serve as a private at Bunker Hill.
-His heroism and bravery helped keep the colonial forces from retreating, though on the third British assault he was gunned down.
+His heroism and bravery helped keep the colonial forces from retreating, though the British ultimately gunned him down on their third assault.

 The colonists lost an influential figure in Warren and many historians believe that should he have survived, the entire American Revolution could have taken a different turn.4

-Another result of the Battle of Bunker Hill was that the colonists’ actions led the King to completely ignore the 1775 Olive Branch Petition that was sent less than a month after the battle.
+Another result of the Battle of Bunker Hill was that the colonists’ actions led the King to completely ignore the 1775 Olive Branch Petition that the Second Continental Congress sent less than a month after the battle.

-Though the Battle of Bunker Hill was an American loss, its importance and impact could be seen throughout the rest of the revolution.
+Though the Battle of Bunker Hill was an American loss, its importance and impact cascaded throughout the rest of the revolution.

 To learn more about US history, check out this timeline of the history of the United States.